Yakitrak/obsidian-cli-docs/index.md

   # overlay_image: /assets/images/unsplash-image-1.jpg
   actions:
     - label: "Full instructions"
-      url: "/docs/installation/mac-and-linux"
+      url: "/docs/install/mac-and-linux"
 excerpt: |+
-  You are able to open, create, update and move notes in your vault without leaving your terminal.
+  Seamlessly manage notes in your vaults without leaving the terminal!
   ```zsh
    brew tap yakitrak/yakitrak
    brew install yakitrak/yakitrak/obs
   ```
 intro:
-  - excerpt: "Obsidian CLI allows you to interact with your vault from the terminal without being in the vault folder or using the full path, just type name of the note and it will take care of the rest"
+  - excerpt: "Obsidian CLI enables you to conveniently access your vault from the terminal, without having to navigate to the vault folder or provide the full file path.
+Simply enter the name of the desired note, and the CLI will take care of the rest."
 feature_row:
   - title: "Open Note"
     url: "docs/commands/open-note"